Unraveling screening mechanisms in Kondo impurities using an NRG-MPS-based method: Introduction

-Complex impurity systems, particularly those with multiple orbitals, energy levels, or environments, are known to give rise to a variety of Kondo-like states, presenting challenges for both experimental detection and theoretical modeling~\cite{affleck_critical_1991,parcollet_overscreened_1998,von_delft_2-channel_1999,paaske_non-equilibrium_2006,mora_theory_2009,mitchell_two-channel_2012,minamitani_symmetry-driven_2012,kimura_ferminon-fermi_2017,moro_quantifying_2018,blesio_fully_2019,mitchell_so5_2021,shim_hierarchical_2023,trishin_tuning_2023}.
+Complex impurity systems, particularly those with multiple orbitals, energy levels, or environments, are known to give rise to a variety of Kondo-like states, presenting challenges for both experimental detection and theoretical modeling~\cite{affleck_critical_1991,parcollet_overscreened_1998,von_delft_2-channel_1999,paaske_non-equilibrium_2006,mora_theory_2009,mitchell_two-channel_2012,minamitani_symmetry-driven_2012,kimura_ferminon-fermi_2017,moro_quantifying_2018,blesio_fully_2019,mitchell_so5_2021,shim_hierarchical_2023,trishin_tuning_2023,chen_programmable_2024}.
 These systems naturally raise questions about how to identify Kondo impurities and characterize their underlying screening mechanisms.
 On the theoretical side, the NRG method has been the gold standard for addressing the Kondo problem~\cite{wilson_renormalization_1975}, offering precise calculations of transport, thermodynamic, spectral, and dynamic properties~\cite{oliveira_generalized_1994}.
 However, for complex impurity systems, conventional NRG presents significant challenges~\cite{toth_density_2008,kugler_strongly_2020,stadler_hundness_2019}.
-The NRG-MPS framework~\cite{saberi_matrix-product-state_2008,weichselbaum_variational_2009}, a hybrid approach combining NRG and MPS, has emerged as a promising alternative.
-While effective for studying ground-state properties and capturing complex impurity physics, the NRG-MPS method is limited in its ability to address transport phenomena.
+The NRG-MPS framework~\cite{saberi_matrix-product-state_2008,weichselbaum_variational_2009}, a hybrid approach combining NRG and MPS, has emerged as a promising alternative for complex impurity systems.
+A key limitation of NRG-MPS is its inherently ground-state-focused nature, which prevents direct access to finite-temperature properties and transport phenomena.

 Recently, we proposed a NRG-MPS-based impurity tomography procedure to detect impurity-environment hybridizations as signatures of phenomena like Kondo singlet formations~\cite{stocker_entanglement-based_2022,stocker_coherent_2024}.
 Although our approach provides valuable insights into impurity-environment hybridization, it does not determine whether this hybridization corresponds to effective Kondo screening.
 Moreover, in systems with multiple environmental degrees of freedom, this method cannot identify which environmental components hybridize with the impurity.